Vance Air Force Base: Post Cold War

 All students practice basic patterns and landings at Kegelman Air Force Auxiliary Field located near Cherokee, Oklahoma.
 Vance is considered the second busiest RAPCON facility in the United States, behind Nellis AFB.
 Nellis AFB is open 24 hours, but Vance AFB has more traffic per hour.

+The base's air park was moved to an area next to the main gate in 2010 to allow access to the public.